Magenta (DC Comics): Fictional character biography

 Frances would encounter Wally on and off again many times.
 In one incident, she was calm and non-violent, realizing that using her powers would awaken her "darker" side.
 She had to use her powers when another of Flash's enemies teleported a bomb to a computer-determined random location in the city.
 Frances, riding on Flash's back, was able to detect the bomb with her powers and, risking turning evil, levitate it high enough so its explosion harmed no one.
 During her time, she formed a friendship with Linda Park, Wally's girlfriend, bonding over things Wally had done in the past.

-Later, she would return and attempt to kill the Flash.
-Using her powers to hijack a car transport vehicle, she raced it through town.
-She flung car after car at the Flash, who couldn't just dodge the cars because he also had to protect the townspeople from Kane.
-With the help of Linda, Frances calmed down enough to end her rampage.

-Later, when Cicada attacked the Flash, Magenta was an early convert.
-She was present at the final battle between them, but escaped.
-She joined Blacksmith's rogues and, after being sexually harassed by Girder, she ripped Girder in half.
-Her interference allowed Flash the chance to defeat his other adversaries.

-In the 2005 "Rogue War" storyline, she was shown as a member of James Jesse's reformed Rogues (alongside Heatwave and the Pied Piper).
-When they attacked Captain Cold's group, she was defeated by the Weather Wizard.

-She was seen among the new Injustice League and is one of the exiled villains in Salvation Run.
-On Earth, she got involved with the "Cyborg Revenge Squad", a loosely formed group of villains with mastery over metals and cybernetics assembled by the shady Mister Orr, on the behest of Enclave M to capture the cybernetic hero Cyborg and harvest his discoveries and technologies for military uses.
-Cyborg gave her an electric shock so powerful it brought her back to her senses, unaware of where she was or what she had done but still able to recognize Cyborg.
+Magenta becomes involved with the "Cyborg Revenge Squad", a loosely formed group of villains with mastery over metals and cybernetics assembled by Elias Orr.
+Cyborg gives her an electric shock that brings her back to her senses, unaware of where she is or what she had done but still able to recognize Cyborg.

 Magenta appears in the post-Rebirth DC Universe.
 In the "Flash War" prelude, Wally West is hoping to find people from his past who still remember him, so he approaches Frances Kane.
-She initially doesn't know who Wally West is, but she suddenly regains her missing memories and reacts violently as Magenta.
-Wally West manages to calm her down and they reconcile over their shared history.
+She initially does not know who Wally is, but she suddenly regains her missing memories and reacts violently as Magenta.
+Wally manages to calm her down and they reconcile over their shared history.